supervisely/docs/enterprise/kubernetes/installation.md

 By default Supervisely ships with NGINX ingress configuration, but you can manually configure your ingress controller to route traffic to Supervisely services.

 ## Step 4: Use the cluster to deploy Supervisely Apps
-In order to let Supervisely know that you have a Kubernetes cluster available for deployment, you will have to add the cluster on the `Team Cluster` page.
+In order to let Supervisely know that you have a Kubernetes cluster available for Apps deployment, you will have to add the cluster on the `Team Cluster` page.

-Please follow the instructions [here](./agent).
+Please follow the instructions [here](agent.md).